hrosicka/CatGuru/README.md

 # Cat Guru
 Bored?
 Ask Cat Guru for a random cat fact and be amazed!
-Based on Cat Facts API: https://catfact.ninja/fact
+Based on Cat Facts API: https://catfact.ninja/fact The application was created using the Tkinter framework and icons / pictures using Figma.

 ## User Documentation
 Cat Guru is a desktop application that generates random cat facts and allows users to change the background and avatar.